Skip to main content

 Learn how to add accessibility checks to your existing functional tests and generate comprehensive reports of accessibility issues.

 BrowserStack App Accessibility supports Espresso testing on a wide range of real Android devices.
-You can integrate your existing functional test suites with App Accessibility Automate to run accessibility checks on your mobile apps and access the generated accessibility violation reports on the App Accessibility dashboard.
+You can integrate your existing functional test suites with App Accessibility testing to run accessibility checks on your mobile apps.
+You can access the generated accessibility violation reports on the App Accessibility dashboard.

 Prerequisites